catbeckett/Refactor-For-Accessibility/README.md

 ## How to Use

 To view the website, simply open the `index.html` file in a web browser.
 The CSS styles are linked via the `style.css` file located in the `assets/css` directory.
 Feel free to explore the code and make further improvements as needed to enhance accessibility and maintainability.

 ## Credits

-This project was refactored by Cat for the purpose of improving accessibility and meeting industry standards.
+This project was refactored for the purpose of improving accessibility and meeting industry standards.
 The original code was provided by Edx.

 ## License